-- In small groups, take turns to try to remember something that happened to you yesterday. - It could be something you ate, a person you saw or an activity you did. ie: "I ate fish for lunch." - Repeat the process, recalling the same activity for a week, a month, three and six months ago.
+- In small groups, ask your team members to recall something that happened to them yesterday. - It could be something they ate, a person they saw or an activity they did. ie: "I ate fish for lunch." - Repeat the same activity for a week, a month, three and six months ago